 Since having read a few of Jorge Amado's captivating novels about life in Bahia it had been my dream to go and live in that wondrous land of sensuality, imagination and joie de vie.
 Reality, though, is something else again.

-In 1984, we moved from Nepal to Brazil, to a village by the name of Trancoso, situated in the prefeitura of Porto Seguro, the historical environment where Brazil was discovered in 1500 byPedro Álvares Cabral's squadron, who saw from a distance a rounded elevation - Monte Pascoal.
+In 1984, we moved from Nepal to Brazil, to a village by the name of Trancoso, situated in the prefeitura of Porto Seguro, the historical environment where Brazil was discovered in 1500 by Pedro Álvares Cabral's squadron, who saw from a distance a rounded elevation - Monte Pascoal.

 If you are interested in the region and its history, the people, festas and customs, flora and fauna or just like to know how it is to live and bring up kids in a village in Bahia, you've come to the right place.

-Trancoso is located on a green (in winter, that is, during summer it's rather yellowish) plateau overlooking one of the most beautiful beaches of Brasil.
+Trancoso is located on a green (in winter, that is, during summer it's rather yellowish) plateau overlooking one of the most beautiful beaches of Brazil.
 The heart of the place, the quadrado, as the village square is called, is surrounded by the traditional small houses, a protected historical site.
 Right there, near the lower right corner on the aerial view below, we bought a narrow piece of land and started constructing our house.

 For the kids, Trancoso was a perfect paradise.
 For myself, a great opportunity to be creative, to plan and design: The restaurant bordering the village square, with our living quarters upstairs, and the Pousada, consisting of a one-room bungalow and a large building with four guest rooms.

-What I missed was the wisdom and depths of the ancient cultures of Asia, Arabia and Northern Africa, that had been my home for so many years.
+What I severely missed in Brazil was the wisdom and depths of the ancient cultures of Asia, Arabia and Northern Africa, places that had been my home for so many years.
 I longed for the stupefying architecture, the gorgeous fabrics, the spirituality of even simple farmers, the elaborately spiced dishes; short all the smells and sights and sounds, the whole splendor of civilizations consisting of so many rich layers that the thin icing of modern habits and western ways is never really able to tarnish the substance.

 Brazil is just about the opposite of those eastern cultures, a young, a youthful country.
-Playful, carefree, superficial, innocent, easily aroused and as easily bored, unembarrassed like some happy toddler.
-Brazilians generally are a friendly and open lot, helpful to the point of feeling sufficiently at home in your house on their first visit to start washing your dishes, or to hack open a coconut with your treasured Chinese kitchen knife.
+Playful, carefree, superficial, innocent, violent, easily aroused and as easily bored, unembarrassed like some happy toddler.
+Brazilians generally are a friendly and open lot, helpful to the point of feeling sufficiently at home in your house on their first visit to start washing your dishes, or to hack open a coconut with your treasured racor sharp Chinese kitchen knife.

 back to site index